DaemonLoki/stefanblos-website/Content/posts/natural-language-on-ios.md

 ## Language identification

 One of the first and easiest to understand use-cases is [identifying the language of a text](https://developer.apple.com/documentation/naturallanguage/identifying_the_language_in_text).
-Putting in a simple `String` the framework will give us the most probable language that the text is written in (or in a fact a number of suggestions).
+Putting in a simple `String` the framework will give us the most probable language that the text is written in (or in fact a number of suggestions).

 How can we use that in our apps?
 There are two use-cases that directly come up in my mind.
 The first one is to identify the language the user puts into our app.
 While we could also use the `locale` this might actually not be the best solution.
 Some people (including me) don't have their phone set to their native language but rather something more common like English.
 If we still want to keep the option of presenting the content to our user in his/her favorite language we could offer an option in these cases.